Cord Blood Consultation

 Selecting the best cord blood unit (CBU) for your patient isn’t the same as selecting an unrelated adult donor.
 Different considerations go into your decision.
 You may have questions about what makes one CBU a better choice than another.
 That’s why we offer a Cord Blood Consultation service.

-When you request the service, we connect you with an expert cord blood clinician who is practicing in a transplant center and is experienced in CBU selection and transplantation.
-The clinician will call you to discuss your specific patient case and provide guidance based on the nature of advice requested.
+When you request the service, we connect you with a member of our NMDP/Be The Match Clinical Services or Medical Services team who is experienced in CBU selection and transplantation.
+The physician will call you to discuss your specific patient case and provide guidance based on the nature of advice requested.

-If you requested Search Strategy Advice, the clinician can provide the final selection and rationale behind the cord blood unit selection.
-In addition, the clinician can discuss conditioning regimens and prophylactic antivirals and antifungals to support you in pre- and post-transplant care.
+If you requested Search Strategy Advice, the physician can provide the final selection and rationale behind the cord blood unit selection.
+In addition, the physician can discuss conditioning regimens and prophylactic antivirals and antifungals to support you in pre‑and post‑transplant care

 How to Request a Cord Blood Consultation